seanrjohnson/hmmer_compare/README.md

 # hmmer_compare
-compare hmmer3 profiles and generate profile trees.
+compare hmmer3 profiles, generate profile alignments, and generate profile trees.

 It's kind of slow, so not suitable for comparing large numbers of profiles.
 More than 100 is ambitious.